 Poor selection of the patient is another reason for the failure of the dental implant.
-Patients whose quality or quantity of bone is sufficient to withstand the mounting of the implant only must be selected for implant surgery.
+Patients whose quality or quantity of bone is sufficient to withstand the implant’s mounting only must be selected for implant surgery.
 Otherwise, the implants are doomed to be absolute failures.
-The medical history and systematic health of the patient should be clearly checked by the dentist before surgery.
+The dentist should clearly check the medical history and systematic health of the patient before surgery.

 Another possible reason for the failure of the implant is a lower surgical technique.
-Implant failure may result from insufficient irrigation of the surgical site or use of low torque and excessive drilling speed during placement.
+Implant failure may result from insufficient irrigation of the surgical site or low torque and excessive drilling speed during placement.
 Failure results from an extreme temperature rise in the bone during placement, resulting in necrosis of the supporting bone around the implant.
 Inadequate implant restorations may also contribute to implant failure.
-Improperly restored implants may have overhangs or be over-profiled, which can result in plaque buildup and ultimate failure.
+Improperly restored implants may have overhangs or be over-profiled, resulting in plaque buildup and ultimate failure.
 Another research has shown that smoking can result in higher rates of dental implant failure.

 Smoking is exceptionally harmful to all oral tissues, especially when implants are present.
-It affects the healing of bones and soft tissues, reducing nutrients and minerals in tissues and reducing blood supply.
+It affects bones and soft tissues’ healing, reducing nutrients and minerals in tissues and reducing blood supply.
 To help keep support bones and gums healthy and resistant to infection, the implant patient should not smoke

 As a result of Dental implant failure, this can result in periodontal diseases which affect the gum.

 In recent times, there has been a great surge of people getting the best smile with a grand show of colourless sparkling white teeth.
 Most people who are in this category have all gone for a smile makeover but however indecisive between the most popular smiles...